acatone-git/HomePlus_Mod/README.md

 - Select any of the two script & tap on the missing privileges
 - Allow / Enable all the requested privileges / services (4 in total)
 - Tap on the ticket icon (next to the share button) & disable logging
-- Now Start the script matching your layout in Settings > Handheld Settings > Controller Style

 ## Step 5

+- Start the script matching the layout in Settings > Handheld Settings > Controller Style
 - Tap on "Start All" & Have Fun!

 # Default HomePlus Controls